-The collection, dedicated to the 85th anniversary of the birth of the writer, journalist, filmmaker and social activist Julian Semenovich Semenov, includes digital copies of books, manuscripts, papers, archive documents and graphic materials that illustrate his life and a multifaceted, creative and social activity.
+The collection, dedicated to the 85th anniversary of the birth of the writer, journalist, filmmaker and social activist Yulian Semyonov, includes digital copies of books, manuscripts, papers, archive documents and graphic materials that illustrate his life and a multifaceted, creative and social activity.

-Since 1955, Semenov began studying journalism, his works were published in the "Ogonek", "Pravda", "Literary Gazette" and other periodicals.
+Since 1955, Semyonov began studying journalism, his works were published in the "Ogonek", "Pravda", "Literary Gazette" and other periodicals.

 In the domestic literature the writer came as the author of action-works "Petrovka 38", "Confrontation", "TASS is authorized to declare", "Major Whirlwind", "Seventeen Moments of Spring" and others.
 All these works have been filmed, which brought them great fame.